n8n-io/n8n-docs/docs/hosting/user-management.md

 There are two account types, owner and member.
 The account type affects the user permissions and access.

 * Owner: this is the account that set up user management.
-There is one owner account for each n8n instance.
+There's one owner account for each n8n instance.
 You can't transfer ownership.
   The owner can:
     * Add and remove users
     * See all workflows
     * Delete tags
+		* See all credentials (but not the sensitive information)
 * Members: these are normal n8n users.
   Members can:
     * See all workflow tags, create new tags, and assign tags to their workflows.
 Members can't delete tags.